rickcockerham/fizzbuzz-ai/README.md

 I realize this problem is extremely easy to solve and there is a lot of information on how to solve it efficiently, but I decided to do it the hard way.
 This program lets a neural network learn the solution.

 I wrote the neural network code in C and the web interface in Ruby on Rails.
-The working example can be viewed here http://ai-stocktrading.com:81
+My working AI can be viewed here https://www.ai-stocktrading.com
-If that weird port number scares your browser please let me know.

 This program shows my skill with the following technologies: